DevOps Tools Engineer

 Key Knowledge Areas:

-• Understand the Docker architecture
+• Understand the Docker and Podman architecture

-• Operate and access Docker containers
+• Operate and access containers

-• Connect container to Docker networks
+• Connect container to container networks and use DNS for service discovery

 • Use Docker volumes for shared and persistent container storage